hejny/towns-backend/README.md

 ## Installation

-We will assume that you already have installed **globaly node and npm**.
+We will assume that you already have installed **globally node and npm**.

 1. Go into api folder and install the necessary node modules (express framework, etc) with npm: